CarlSargunar/UmbracoPi/Docs/Skrift Article.md

 At this point the site is now running!
 That's it - you did it!

 Ok - slightly anti-climactic, since there will be no output on the console.
 Well in actual fact the site is configured to run on the default ports: http://localhost:5000 and https://localhost:5001.
-Here's where you can open up Chromium on the pi and browse to the the url https://localhost:5001 and go through the set up process, and once that's completed we really are done.
+Here's where you can open up Chromium on the pi and browse to the url https://localhost:5001 and go through the set up process, and once that's completed we really are done.
 The Umbraco Alpha running on a Raspberry Pi

 ## Phew!